Satoshi-Team/mrkyoto-website/WEATHER_SYSTEM_IMPROVEMENTS.md

-# Weather System Improvements
+# Weather System Improvements - FINAL

 ## Overview
 The weather system has been completely overhauled to provide reliable, real-time weather data for Kyoto across all pages.
-The system now uses a free, reliable API (Open-Meteo) and includes comprehensive fallback mechanisms.
+The system now uses a free, reliable API (Open-Meteo) and includes comprehensive fallback mechanisms with proper data formatting.

 ## Key Improvements